Jesse Blackadder

 Jesse Blackadder (June 1964 – 10 June 2020) was an Australian novelist, screenwriter and journalist.
 She authored short stories and novels for children and adults.
 The Raven's Heart: A Story of a Quest, a Castle and Mary Queen of Scots (2011) won the Benjamin Franklin House annual literary prize and Golden Crown Literary Society awards for 2013.
 Blackadder was the second person and first woman to have been awarded two Australian Antarctic Arts Fellowships, in 2011 and 2018, about which she wrote a number of essays.

 Personal life

 Blackadder grew up on Sydney's north shore.
 She completed a Bachelor of Arts in Communication at the University of Technology in Sydney and a Master of Applied Science in Social Ecology and a Doctor of Creative Arts from Western Sydney University.
 When she was 12, her two-year-old sister Lucy drowned, a tragic incident about which Blackadder said, "I feel like it formed the rest of my life."
-She lived in Byron Bay in NSW with her partner Andi for many years, where she died on 10 June 2020 from pancreatic cancer.
+She lived in Byron Bay in New South Wales with her partner Andi Davey for many years, where she died on 10 June 2020 from pancreatic cancer.